fosjump/fosjump/README.md

 #### 1. Making a pull request ([github project]()).

 #### 2. Via github issues:
-* Adding links by commenting to [newProjectLink issue](https://github.com/fosjump/fosjump/issues/2) or [otherLinks issue](https://github.com/fosjump/fosjump/issues/1)
+* Adding links by commenting to [newNewLink issue](https://github.com/fosjump/fosjump/issues/2) or creating your own.
 * Proposing a modification or something else by [creating a new issue](https://github.com/fosjump/fosjump/issues)

 ####3.
 Or sending an email to fosjump@tutanota.com (if you don't have a github account)